dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 come to an end, and the powers that be would try to squat it like the annoying mosquito they think it is.
 What they don\'t understand, however, is that Bitcoin is a [different kind of organism][life].
 And you, dear bitcoiners, are a crucial part of it.
-Arm yourself; with knowledge and freedom-enabling tools alike.
+Arm yourselves; with knowledge and freedom-enabling tools alike.

 > In all matters, before beginning, a diligent preparation should be